TJ2001/spark-word/README.md

 ## Specifications

-Input: Words and Definitions
+* _Input: Words and Definitions._
-Output: Display general view words on the homepage and definitions in a more detailed view of word sections through dynamic routing.
+* _Output: Display general view words on the homepage and definitions in a more detailed view of word sections through dynamic routing._

 ## Known Bugs